(New England) Contra

 Couples perform Contra-dance in longways lines, ‘as many as will’.
-Minor sets are normally ‘duple’ (comprising two-couples), usually ‘improper’… occasionally ‘Becket’ formation.
+Minor sets are ‘duple’ (comprise two-couples), usually ‘improper’, occasionally ‘Becket’ formation.

-Proponents of Contra-dance cite its advantages over other country dance genres as:
+Proponents of Contra-dance cite its advantages over other social, country dance genres as:

-Dances are particularly sociable as a new ‘neighbour’ (usually of the same gender as one’s partner) is encountered about every 30s.
+Dances are particularly sociable as a new pair of dancers is encountered about every 30s.

 Contra is amenable to ostentatious flourishes e.g. twirling when transitioning between circling and swinging… or, for uninhibited flamboyance: the "dip” - not for the novice.

-However, Contra can't offer quite the variety - the ‘cherries’ - afforded by figures such as ‘Strip the Willow’, ‘Dip & Dive’, or ‘Roll the Barrel’.
+However, Contra can't offer quite the variety - the ‘cherries’ - afforded by figures such as ‘Strip the Willow’, ‘Dip & Dive’ or ‘Rip & Snort’.

 * * *